idlesign/django-sitemetrics/README.rst

 What's that
 -----------

-django-sitemetrics is a reusable application for Django 1.1+ that offers easy integration with different site metrics service providers.
+Reusable application for Django providing easy means to integrate site metrics counters into your sites